metauni/metauni.github.io/index.md

 ### How do I get in?

-In its current iteration localised voice chat in metauni is based on [Discord](https://www.discord.com), a popular real-time communication platform.
+Roblox is a utility platform for large-scale 3D social environments (see [Baszucki keynote](https://www.youtube.com/watch?v=G00GlCJc0mU) and their [SEC S-1 filing](https://www.sec.gov/Archives/edgar/data/1315098/000119312520298230/d87104ds1.htm)).
+Localised voice chat in metauni is based on [Discord](https://www.discord.com), a popular real-time communication platform.
 Here are instructions for visiting a metauni node:

 1. Create [Roblox](https://www.roblox.com/) and [Discord](https://www.discord.com) accounts and install both programs.
 2. Enter the Discord server for the node (see the Node Directory, e.g. the [Rising Sea Discord](https://discord.gg/9yBaAxPSK8)).